sooox-cc/ServerSeekerV2/README.md

 - Automatic opting out.
 Unlike the original ServerSeeker where you had to join a discord server and request your server be removed.
 You can automatically remove yourself from the database and prevent further scans by modifying your servers MOTD.
+- Player and mod tracking.
+Find servers that have specific players online or servers running specific forge mods.
+- (or both at the same time!)
 - Self Hostable.
 Host your own scanning instance and find your own servers!
 (See below for warnings against running this on a residential network)